Brontomerus/ml-workflows/workflows/README.md

 My choice: **ECS**
 <br>
+The reason here should be reasonably obvious given the stack we are working with.
+This agent gives us the ability to serve our agent directly to the correct environment and executor that we'll be using.

 ### Executor
 Executors define your environment.
 Prefect is fairly reliant on Dask, but this is also where we can do something I personally think is amazing: temporary clusters.
 The cluster is spun up on demand and automatically retired following execution of the flow - pass or fail.